 Many wonder what order flow trading is and how it can benefit them RIGHT NOW.
 The answer is simple!
 Order Flow Trading, like all trading, represents an exchange of value.
 In this particular case the value trade includes customer order activity.
-Unlike Technical and Fundamental Analysis, which try to use historical activity analysis techniques to predict where the market will go next, Order Flow Trading is a discipline focused on the actual orders placed.
+Unlike Technical and Fundamental Analysis, which try to use historical activity analysis techniques to predict where the market will go next, Order Flow Trading is a discipline focused on the order flow.

 To appreciate the answer you must first ask a different question:

 Trading is a rather unique enterprise.
 It would seem that it is the only career where the people least likely to become successful at it are willing to risk huge portions of their net worth for the right to apply.
 Yet, year after year, the same kind of people jump into the market hoping to make it big; never realizing that the chips are stacked against them.

 Research suggests that aspiring traders near universally share three defining characteristics:

 They are not happy with their existing career – Let's be honest; if someone is making good money doing something they enjoy, they are unlikely to be dabbling in trading as anything other than a hobby.
 While dabblers doubtlessly exist, a majority are looking for a new career because, for one reason or another, they hate the one they have.
 As a prestigious career option with enormous income potential, trading can seem like a good alternative.